Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asteraceae >>> Perityle emoryi

 Perityle emoryi

-ANNUAL or PERENNIAL HERB: A mostly small plant that grows from steep rocky places.
+ANNUAL or PERENNIAL HERB: A mostly small plant that grows often in steep rocky places.
 Some woody tissue may be present at the crown, but otherwise the plant is fleshy-herbaceous.

-FLOWERS: Short white rays surrounding bright yellow disc on daisies that are < 2 cm dia.
+FLOWERS: Short white rays surrounding bright yellow disc on daisies that are usually less than 2 cm diameter.
+Flowering mostly March to May.

 RANGE: In Arizona Upper & Lower Sonoran Desert generally on rocky slopes and below cliff faces.
 May become more abundant and conspicuous in wet years.
 Blooming mostly in spring but also sporadically throughout year.